DCRUSTODC/devbasics/JS-music-player/README.md

 # 🎵 Music Player

 Welcome to the Music Player project!
 This is a basic music player interface that allows users to play and pause songs.
 The player includes a progress bar to visualize the playback progress, enhancing the user experience.
+Deployed [here](https://musicmatch.onrender.com/).

 ## 🎶 Current Functionalities